 A strong proposal is one that can concisely address how it is relevant to the purpose of this grant, how the applicant, together with their team, plan to integrate translational outcomes and the potential for this team to lead a successful research proposal for funding by a third-party funder and lead to widespread improvements in cardiovascular health practices.

-Reviewers will refer to the following questions when assessing this criterion:
+Reviewers will refer to the application questions as indicated in the table below when assessing this criterion.